1. From the first two verses of this Chapter of Philippians, provide the following information.

 3. Should Christians fear death?
 Why or why not?

-Our life on earth can be full of suffering and pain and sin
+Simple answer: Our life on earth can be full of suffering and pain and sin.

-Our life in heaven is bliss with no more sin, pain or suffering
+However, our life in heaven is bliss with no more sin, pain or suffering.

 1. What is the sign mentioned in verse 28 of this first Chapter of Philippians?